crossplane/crossplane/docs/stacks-guide-aws.md

 When configured in AWS, WordPress resources map to an EKS cluster and an RDS database instance.
 In order to make the RDS instance accessible from the EKS cluster, they both need to live within the same VPC.
-However, a VPC is not the only AWS resource that needs to be created to create inter-resource connectivity.
-In general, a **Network Configuration** which consists of a set of VPCs, Subnets, Security Groups, Route Tables, IAM Roles and other resources, is required for this purpose.
-For more information, see [AWS resource connectivity] design document.
+However, a VPC is not the only AWS resource that needs to be created to provide inter-resource connectivity.
+In general, a **Network Configuration** which consists of a set of VPCs, Subnets, Security Groups, Route Tables, IAM Roles and other resources is required for this purpose.
+For more information, see [AWS resource connectivity][aws-resource-connectivity] design document.

 To inspect the resources that we created above, let's run: